rootyJeon/rootyJeon/README.md

 ## News
-- 2024/09: One paper that I participated has been accepted at **NeurIPS 2024** as a **spotlight presentation**!
+- Sep.
+2024: One paper that I participated has been accepted at **NeurIPS 2024** as a **spotlight presentation**!
-- 2024/09: I became M.S./Ph.D integrated student of [**ALINLAB, KAIST AI**](https://alinlab.kaist.ac.kr/index.html)!
+- Sep.
+2024: I became M.S./Ph.D integrated student of [**ALINLAB, KAIST AI**](https://alinlab.kaist.ac.kr/index.html)!
-- 2024/08: I received my B.S. in CSE and STAT at **Korea University**!
+- Aug.
+2024: I received my B.S. in CSE and STAT at **Korea University**!
 Thanks to all of you for being with me for our wonderful journey!
-- 2023/11: I won **Second-place** (Prize $2,000) at [**K-Data Science Hackathon**](http://kdatascience.kr/hackathon/competition) with [Sukyung Baek](https://github.com/braveseokyung), Yumin Choi, and Yeongyu Kim!
+- Nov.
+2023: I won **Second-place** (Prize $2,000) at [**K-Data Science Hackathon**](http://kdatascience.kr/hackathon/competition) with [Sukyung Baek](https://github.com/braveseokyung), Yumin Choi, and Yeongyu Kim!
-- 2023/07: I ended my Lead career at **[GDSC, Korea University](https://developers.google.com/community/gdsc)**.
+- Jul.
+2023: I ended my Lead career at **[GDSC, Korea University](https://developers.google.com/community/gdsc)**.
 Thanks to all members for being with me for the past year!

 ## Education
-- Senior of Korea University, Dept. of Computer Science & Engineering (2020.03 - 2024.08)
+- M.S./Ph.D student in Artificial Intelligence, KAIST (Sep.
+2024 - Current)
-- Double majoring in Korea University, Dept. of Statistics
+- B.S. in Computer Science & Engineering / Statisticcs, Korea University (Mar.
+2020 - Aug.
+2024)

 ## I'm currently working on...
 I'm looking for the NEXT step!